2026 TV Collection

 What TV shows are coming out in 2026?

 2026 has a stacked TV lineup.
 Winter brought The Pitt S2, Industry S4, and A Knight of the Seven Kingdoms on HBO.
-Spring delivered One Piece S2 (100% RT), Spider-Noir, and Lord of the Flies.
-Summer features Avatar S2, The Bear S4, Ted Lasso S4, and Star Trek: SNW S4.
+Spring delivered One Piece S2 (100% RT), Spider-Noir, and Dutton Ranch.
+Airing now: Ted Lasso S4, X-Men '97 S2, Silo S3, Reacher S4, and Lanterns (Aug 16).
 Check the Most Anticipated section for the full upcoming list.

 How often is this TV tier list updated?